 |Year||Income Account Value||Annual Cash Flow||Total Cash flow||Annual Rate of return|

-Total Cash Flow: The amount of total income you have generated from the annuity.
+The amount of total income you have generated from the annuity.
 Want an ugly number?
-It takes 21 years to breakeven on this annuity.
+It takes 21 years to break even on this annuity.
 Meaning that you don’t get your $100,000 initial investment back until you have owned and collected income from the annuity for 21 years.
 Pass away before you own this annuity for 21 years, and you may not even get back your initial principal.
-That leads us to the next, really bad investment returns number.
+That leads us to the next, really bad investment return number.

 A few notes on the annual return: